sfomuseum/go-www-show/README.md

 Go package for starting a local	webserver and then opening its URL in a target environment once it (the web server) is running.

+For background, have a look at the [Small focused tools for visualizing geographic data](https://millsfield.sfomuseum.org/blog/2024/10/02/show/) blog post.

 ## Usage

 This package is meant to be used by other packages that have configured a [http.Mux](https://pkg.go.dev/net/http#ServeMux) instance for serving web requests.
 The package will start a web server on localhost listening on a randomly chose port number (unless a user-defined value is provided) and then open that URL in a target environment (like a web browser).